primer/react/docs/content/Checkbox.md

 <Note variant="warning">

-**Use [ChoiceInputField](/ChoiceInputField) to render a checkbox with a label and other content related to the field.** This component is only meant to be used in the case that you're building a custom checkbox that is not yet supported by Primer.
-For example: the "Use your administrator privilages..." checkbox at the bottom of PR that doesn't meet the criteria to be merged without admin privilages.
+**Use [ChoiceInputField](/ChoiceInputField) to display an accessible checkbox form field**.
+This `Checkbox` component is intended only as an ingredient for other custom components, or as a drop-in replacement for native HTML checkboxes outside of form use-cases.

 If you do use this component to build a custom checkbox, it should always be accompanied by a corresponding `<label>` to improve support for assistive technologies.